Jay1175/cryptowatcher/README.md

 # CryptoWatcher

 Cryptowatcher is a discord.py script you must run with your own bot account.
-It tracks ethereum prices and will send them to a user defined channel on a user defined loop (default every 6 hours).
-It also lets you get ethereum, btc, and dogecoin prices on demand with !eth, !btc, and !doge respectively.
+It automatically reports ethereum, bitcoin, or dogecoin prices on a user-set schedule to a user-set discord channel.
+You can also manually request all three coin's price on demand.
 Prices are in USD.

 ## Installation